Table of contents: Timing Belt Tensioner Mechanism ↓ Front camshaft sprocket ↓

 24. Disconnect the negative cable from the battery.

-25. Apply the handbrake, then jack up the front of the vehicle and place it on axle stands.
-Remove the engine compartment bottom shield and disengage the front locking lug.
+25. Apply the handbrake, then jack up the front of the car and support it on axle stands.
+Remove the lower engine compartment shield and release the front locking lug.

 26. Remove the front bumper as described in Section 11.

-28. Disconnect the cable from the hood lock, then unscrew the bolts of the cross member from the side panels of the engine compartment and the front brackets and remove it.
+28. Disconnect the cable from the hood lock, then unscrew the crossmember bolts from the side panels of the engine compartment and the front brackets and remove it.
 Also remove the small air duct located on the radiator.

-29. Turn off bolts of the top fastening of a radiator and remove brackets (see section 2).
-Do not disconnect hoses from the radiator.
+29. Unscrew the upper radiator mounting bolts and remove the brackets (see Section 2).
+Do not disconnect the hoses from the radiator.

-30. The radiator now needs to be separated from the supports on the right side and brought forward to create a working space in front of the engine.
-To do this, unscrew the bolts of the brackets on the right side of the radiator, on the 3D engine, remove the air ducts, then unscrew the bottom mounting nuts and bring the right side of the radiator forward.
-There is a special Audi bracket designed to hold the radiator away from the engine, but a metal strip or block of wood is a suitable replacement.
-Alternatively, you can remove the radiator (see section 2), which will create a much larger workspace.
+30. The radiator now needs to be separated from its mountings on the right side and moved forward to create a work space in front of the engine.
+To do this, remove the bracket bolts on the right side of the radiator, on a 3D engine remove the air ducts, then remove the lower mounting nuts and move the right side of the radiator forward.
+There is a special Audi bracket designed to hold the radiator away from the engine, but a metal strip or a block of wood will work just fine.
+Alternatively, you can remove the radiator (see Section 2), which will create a much larger workspace.

 31. Remove the auxiliary drive belt as described in Chapter 7.

 34. Turn the crankshaft and set the engine to TDC as described in Chapter 2.
-This procedure involves removing the fuel pump drive belt and installing the camshaft lock rod.
-The TDC marks on the flywheel and on the high pressure fuel pump must be aligned.
+This procedure involves removing the fuel pump drive belt and installing the camshaft locking rod.
+The TDC marks on the flywheel and on the high-pressure fuel pump must align.

-35. Loosen the toothed belt tensioner bolt and move the mechanism to loosen the belt tension.
+35. Loosen the timing belt tensioner mechanism bolt and move the mechanism to relieve the belt tension.

-36. Remove the toothed belt from the camshaft sprocket and tensioner, move it to the side and tie it up so as not to bend or twist.
+36. Remove the toothed belt from the camshaft sprocket and tensioner mechanism, move it to the side and tie it up so that it does not bend or twist.

-Warning: When the toothed belt is removed, do not rotate the crankshaft or camshaft, otherwise the piston heads and valves will be damaged.
+Warning: When the timing belt is removed, do not turn the crankshaft or camshaft, otherwise the piston crowns and valves will be damaged.

 37. Remove the camshaft cover as described in Chapter 8.

-38. Loosen the camshaft sprocket bolt half a turn while holding the sprocket stationary with a suitable tool.
-To make it, use two pieces of steel strip (one is long, the other is short) and three nuts and bolts.
-One bolt connects two strips, so that a bifurcated grip is obtained, the remaining two bolts 3 are inserted into the ends of the grip and into the holes of the sprocket.
+38. Loosen the camshaft sprocket bolt by half a turn, holding the sprocket stationary with a suitable tool.
+To make one, use two pieces of steel strip (one long, one short) and three nuts and bolts.
+One bolt connects the two strips so that a forked grip is obtained, the remaining two bolts 3 are inserted into the ends of the grip and into the holes of the sprocket.

-39. Gently knock the sprocket off the camshaft cone by carefully inserting a soft metal punch through the hole in the inner timing belt cover.
-Remove the bolt and sprocket from the camshaft, see illustrations).
+39. Gently knock the sprocket off the camshaft cone by carefully inserting a soft metal drift through the hole in the inner timing belt cover.
+Remove the bolt and sprocket from the camshaft (see illustrations).

 Installation